waltersmac/Disaster-Response-Pipeline-AWS/README.md

-# Classifying Disaster Response Messages (Figure Eight)
+# Classifying Disaster Response Messages

 ## Project Description (To be completed)